 - Lightly grease a large bowl with oil or cooking spray, add the ball of dough, and cover with plastic wrap.
 Transfer to a slightly warm location to rise for about an hour, or until the dough doubles in size.

-- Prepare a cookie sheet with parchment paper so it's ready for the cut donuts later on.
+- Prepare a cookie sheet with parchment paper squares (4x4") so it's ready for the cut donuts later on.

-- Lighty flour your work surface again, then turn out the dough and roll it out to ½" thick.
-Use a 2½ inch cookie cutter to cut out rounds of dough and transfer to the parchment lined cookie sheet.
+- Once risen, turn out the dough and roll it out to ½" thick.
+Use a 2½ inch cookie cutter to cut out rounds of dough and transfer to the pieces of parchment paper on the cookie sheet.

 - Cut out as many as possible, then re-knead & re-roll the scraps and cut out additional donuts.
 You should be able to get 12 donuts out of the dough.

-- Cover the donut rounds with plastic wrap and allow to rise in a warm place for another 30 minutes.
+- Cover the donut rounds lightly with plastic wrap and allow to rise in a warm place for another 30 minutes until puffy.

 Frying the Donuts

-- Add the canola or vegetable oil to a large, heavy bottomed pot over medium heat until it reaches 350℉/177℃ on a thermometer.
-You'll want to keep an eye on the temperature in between every batch, keeping it as close to this temperature as possible by adjusting your heat accordingly.
+- Add the canola or vegetable oil to a large, heavy bottomed pot over medium heat until it reaches 350-360℉ on a thermometer.
+You'll want to keep an eye on the temperature in between every batch, keeping it as close to this temperature as possible by adjusting your heat accordingly.1 quart vegetable oil

-- Fry 2-3 donuts at a time for about one minute on each side until a nice golden color.
+- Add the donut and parchment paper to the oil, then remove the parchment paper with tongs.
+Fry 2-3 donuts at a time for about one minute on each side until a nice golden color.

 - Fill a saucepan with about 1 inch of water and turn to high heat.
 Add a heat proof bowl over top that fits securely.
 You don’t want any of the water touching the bottom of the bowl.

 - To the bowl, add the egg whites and sugar and whisk to combine.
 Continue lightly whisking until the mixture is warm and the sugar granules have dissolved.
 Check this by rubbing your fingers together in the mixture.
 If you can still feel sugar granules, continue cooking.
-If you have a thermometer, cook it to around 150℉/66℃.
+If you have a thermometer, cook it to around 150℉/66℃.3 large egg whites, ¾ cup granulated sugar

 - Once the mixture is ready, transfer it to the bowl of a stand mixer fitted with the whisk attachment (or use a handheld mixer) and whip on medium speed for about a minute.
 Turn to high speed and whip until stiff peaks form.

 - Once the meringue hits stiff peaks, add the vanilla then mix once more to combine.
-The meringue is ready when the bowl can be turned upside down without any movement or sliding and holds a peak on the tip of the whisk without falling.
+The meringue is ready when the bowl can be turned upside down without any movement or sliding and holds a peak on the tip of the whisk without falling.1 teaspoon vanilla paste or extract

 - Transfer the lemon curd to a piping bag and snip a small hole for the tip.